- How data are the basis for much economic activity

 The Content Industry and Data Privacy

 Why does data privacy matter to us as content creators and publishers?
 Simply put, data privacy matters to us because we are at the forefront of data collection.
 We are the gatherers, users, and beneficiaries of other people’s personal information—from selling ads, to targeting book sales, and creating user profiles.
 Yet, as discussed above data collection can be problematic.
 It threatens global democracy, challenges individual freedom, and disproportionately affects marginalized groups.
-As discussed in the previous chapter on business models, it is important to be aware of the implications (pro or con) that arise from pursuing a particular business model.
+As discussed in the previous chapter on business models, one must be aware of the implications (pro or con) that arise from pursuing a particular business model.
 Because this model is so problematic, how as content creators, should we be using it?
 How do we find a balance between using user data to our benefit and ensuring that we are operating in an ethical manner?
 When is it right to collect and utilize user data?

 Big Data Ethics